BerangerSch/LARM-violet/README.md

 The goal of this project is to develop an autonomus mobile robot that achieves multiple tasks from mapping it's surroundings to autonomously navigate throught it towards a preset goal while avoiding obtstacles, identifiying and localising sertant objects (nuka-cola-cans) then placing their location in the R-viz map .

+Launch files :
+- the detailed description of each launch file is availabe in the launch/READme files .

 Marking the bottles :